syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

 ## Inject Custom JavaScript

-The Blink rendering engine provides the support for inject the custom JavaScript to be applied in HTML or URL before rendering to PDF.
+The Blink rendering engine offers support for injecting custom JavaScript to be applied to HTML or a URL before rendering it into a PDF document using the 'JavaScript' property of the 'BlinkConverterSettings' class.

 {% tabs %}